 Having tossed together a brief history of the Seabees and the Army Corps of Engineers, we thought that we could expand that a bit, and briefly cover Military Engineering in general, then split out to the branches of service.
-But we went about it backwards - doing individual branches first, then the general overview.
+We went about it backward; doing individual branches first, then the general overview.

 - Combat engineering - engineering on the battlefield.

 - Strategic support - providing service in communication zones such as the construction of airfields and the improvement and upgrade of ports, roads, and railways communication.

 - Ancillary support - provision and distribution of maps as well as the disposal of unexploded warheads.

 The prevalence of military engineering in the United States dates back to the American Revolutionary War when engineers would carry out tasks in the Army.
 During the war, engineers would map terrain to and build fortifications to protect troops from opposing forces.
 These first military engineers became the Army Corps of Engineers.